sei-protocol/sei-cosmwasm/packages/sei-cosmwasm/README.md

         - Epoch
             - Get current epoch information
 - TokenFactory
+    - Query
+        - GetDenomAuthorityMetadata
+            - Gets the denom authority metadata for a tokenfactory denom
+        - GetDenomsFromCreator
+            - Gets all the tokenfactory denoms from a creator
     - Message
         - CreateDenom
             - Creates a denom of type `factory/{creator address}/{subdenom}` given a `subdenom`.